mr-lovalova/datapipeline/README.md

 - `keep` selects the currently served split.
 This file is referenced by `project.paths.run`.
 - `output`, `limit`, `include_targets`, `throttle_ms`, and `log_level` provide defaults for `jerry serve`; CLI flags still win per invocation.
 For filesystem outputs, set `transport: fs`, `path: /path/to/file.jsonl`, and the desired `format`.
 - Override `keep` (and other fields) per invocation via `jerry serve ... --keep val` etc.
+- Override output transport/format via run.yaml or the CLI flags `--out-transport`, `--out-format`, and `--out-path`.
 - To manage multiple runs, point `project.paths.run` at a folder (e.g., `config/datasets/default/runs/`)
   and drop additional `*.yaml` files there. `jerry serve` will run each file in order; pass `--run train` to execute only `runs/train.yaml`.